17 Jul The HARD Truth About Rewards and Incentives

-Quid Pro Quo – you do the work and we’ll give you something in return – the “something” can be incredibly extravagant but it is still an extrinsic reward.
+Quid Pro Quo – you do the work for us and we’ll give you something in return – the “something” can be incredibly extravagant but it is still an extrinsic reward.

-NO movement – no nation – and certainly no company builds greatness because its constituency decides to comply – even if they are overpaid for doing it.
+NO movement – and certainly no company builds greatness because its constituency decides to comply – even if they are overpaid for doing it.

-I felt so strongly about the power of those drivers that I eventually codified them – and today The Starlight Principle is an essential part of many of our leadership workshops.
+I felt so strongly about the power of those drivers that I eventually codified them – and today The Starlight Principle is an essential part of many of our leadership and culture workshops.